Research integrity: what is it about?

 Integer behaviour in research is guided by values (= ideals in a community) and norms (=concrete action guiding rules).
 These can be found in a code of conduct.

 The European Code of Conduct for Research Integrity, or the ALLEA code, helps researchers realize their professional responsibility.
-As Ghent University signed this in 2018, it is thé leading document for our researcher community.
+As Ghent University signed this code, it is thé leading document for the researcher community.

 There are 4 'principles' in research (= central values):

-The ALLEA code translates these principles into more concrete norms aligned with daily research practice e.g. “authors acknowledge important work and intellectual contributions of others”.
+The ALLEA code translates these principles into more concrete norms aligned with daily research practice e.g. “Authors acknowledge important work and contributions of those who do not meet the criteria for authorship”.
 This way, researchers can adjust their behaviour accordingly.

-This entire process of determining values, setting norms and putting all aspects from the concept ‘research integrity’ into practice, is what we call RCR – responsible conduct of research.
+This entire process of determining values, setting norms and putting all aspects from the concept ‘research integrity’ into practice, is called RCR – responsible conduct of research.

 More tips